TomHerrmann/breaking_bad_character_index/README.md

 The search results are displayed alphabetically by name, with the exception of the default results, which are organized by importance.

-This data is populated in a PostgresQL database hosted through ElephantSQL, and the information was populated from a to the characters endpoint on the [Breaking Bad API](https://breakingbadapi.com/).
+This data is populated in a PostgresQL database hosted through ElephantSQL, and the information was populated from the characters endpoint on the [Breaking Bad API](https://breakingbadapi.com/).

 ## Features